 http://www.sunfreeware.com/

-for Solaris binary packages of these libraries as well as for gcc.
-Normally they
+for Solaris binary packages of these libraries as well as for gcc

 Here is a build script that indicates one way to pass the library